equk/dotfiles/README.md

 ### neovim

-neovim config should install plugins automatically using packer
+neovim config should install plugins automatically using lazy.nvim

-requirements:

-- ripgrep
-- rust-analyzer
-- gopls
-- lua-language-server (sumneko)
-- tsserver
+launguage servers are installed using linux package management (not mason)

 ### firefox